Chinese navy ship docks in Sri Lanka, stokes worry in India

 When the port failed to generate enough revenue to pay back the loan, Sri Lanka in 2017 was forced to hand the facility and thousands of acres of surrounding land to Beijing for 99 years — giving China a key foothold in the country directly opposite India’s coastline.

-Kalansooriya said while Sri Lanka is unable to discount both the regional powers, its President Ranil Wickremesinghe is tasked not only with salvaging the country's economy but also maintaining a diplomatic balance.
+Kalansooriya said while Sri Lanka is unable to discount both regional powers, President Ranil Wickremesinghe is tasked not only with salvaging the country's economy but also maintaining a diplomatic balance.

+This story corrects that Chinese Foreign Ministry spokesperson’s comments were on Tuesday, not Monday.

-Associated Press writer Krishan Francis contributed to the report from Colombo, Sri Lanka.
+Associated Press writer Krishan Francis in Colombo, Sri Lanka, contributed to this report.

 Yuan Wang 5, a Chinese scientific research ship, arrives at the port in Hambantota, Sri Lanka, Tuesday, Aug.
 16, 2022.
 The ship, whose port call was earlier deferred due to apparent security concerns raised by India, was to arrive originally on Aug.
 11 but Sri Lanka's foreign ministry asked it postponed until further consultations took place.
 China has been vying to expand its influence in Sri Lanka, which sits along one of the busiest shipping routes in what India considers part of its strategic backyard.
 (AP Photo/Eranga Jayawardena)